spectrocloud/librarium/docs/docs-content/vertex/install-palette-vertex/airgap/vmware-vsphere-airgap-instructions.md

 :::info

-The OVA does not use Docker as the container runtime, instead it uses [Podman](https://podman.io/).
+The default container runtime for the OVA is [Podman](https://podman.io/), not Docker.

 :::